SharpAdb/AdvancedSharpAdbClient/README.md

 }
 ```

-The SendKeyEvent method throw InvalidKeyEventException if keyevent is incorrect
+The SendKeyEvent method throw InvalidKeyEventException if key event is incorrect

 ```cs
 try